"Make your life a masterpiece; imagine no limitations on what you can be, have or do." -Brian Tracy

 Also, it is essential to state that the more you listen and pay attention to your inner fears, the less you will know how to answer difficult or pointed questions posed by the recruiter during the interview.

-The ideal candidate shows a mild attitude, can manage stress and is a qualified problem solver.
+Many recruiters claim that the ideal candidate shows a mild attitude, can manage stress and is a qualified problem solver.

 We cannot stress body language enough since, for the recruiter, it is a great way to see if the candidate is confident or nervous about his abilities.

 Also, a recruiter may ask, "Tell me about you."
 In this situation, the candidate needs to work hard to differentiate himself from other competitors by highlighting his experiences, extra-curricular activities, and talent.
 No one wants to hire another random applicant from the pile.
 However, it is important to state that "selling themself" might be more difficult for those who are meeker; therefore, practise sessions in advance are highly recommended for all types.

 Before concluding this section, it is essential to mention that the following activities are scientifically proven to be great stress relievers and should be done the day and week before an interview: